smoortga/iihe_sklearn_tutorial/README.md

 EXTRA: you can also download *rootpy*, but this is not needed in this tutorial:

-`conda install --channel https://conda.anaconda.org/NLeSC root_numpy`
+`conda install --channel https://conda.anaconda.org/NLeSC rootpy`